Understanding Genetic Imputation: Filling in the Gaps in Your DNA

 What You Can Expect

-While we can’t provide individual SNP lists, we want to be transparent about the process:
+While we can't provide individual SNP lists, we're transparent about the process:

 • Imputation is a widely used, peer-reviewed method in genetics research